BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 2b – As a Site User, I want to be able to log In and log out, so that I can access my profile and play the game.
+### User Story 2b: As a Site User, I want to be able to log In and log out, so that I can access my profile and play the game.

 **Acceptance Criteria:** A site user who has validated their account must be about to log in and log out of the site.